 Apache Storm does certain things very well, and it does other things very painfully.
 Storm is based on tuples and streams.
 A tuple is basically what your data is and how it's structured.
 I often hear Storm compared to Spark Streaming.
 One of the biggest fundamental differences between the two is that Storm works on individual events as Samza does, and Spark Streaming works on micro-batches.

 The graphic above shows what it looks like.
 On the Spark Streaming side, you could conceptually think that all of the concepts of those tuples are all just one event on the stream, conceptually.

 Moving forward, we've got the concept of spouts with Storm.
 If you're familiar with Flume, I would consider this to be a source in Flume.
-Spouts can talk with queues (Kafka, Kestrel, etc.), web logs, API calls, file systems (MapR-FS/HDFS), etc.
+Spouts can talk with queues (Kafka, Kestrel, etc.), web logs, API calls, file systems (MapR XD/HDFS), etc.